olledejong/Playstation-5-AutoBuyer/README.md

 # StockNotifier
-Simple Python Playstation 5 stock notification script (The Netherlands only)
+Get notified via SMS and Windows Toast notification whenever there is a Playstation 5 in stock somewhere (Netherlands only).

 ## Get started